John Wallace (Florida politician)

-John Wallace (1842 – November 25, 1908) was a teacher, lawyer, political leader and judge in Florida.
+John Wallace (c.
+1842 – November 25, 1908) was a teacher, lawyer, political leader and judge in Florida.
 Wallace served in the Union Army after being freed by federal soldiers during the American Civil War.
 He served in the Florida Legislature during the Reconstruction era.
 He also became a lawyer and argued cases before the Florida Supreme Court.
-He putatively wrote "Carpetbag Rule in Florida: The Inside Workings of Civil Government in Florida After the Close of the Civil War".
-At the time of his death, he had held public office longer than any other Black elected official.
+He putatively wrote "Carpet-Bag Rule in Florida: The Inside Workings of Civil Government in Florida After the Close of the Civil War".
+At the time of his death, he had held public office longer than any other African-American elected official.

 Early life and freedom

 Wallace was born in Gates County, North Carolina in 1842.
 His early life was spent in slavery.
 In February 1862, he was freed by Federal troops passing through the area.